 When the optimization is finished, xjoda will delete the CURRENT and OLD directories within SAVEDIR but will not delete that top-level directory.
-(This behavior could change in the future such that if xjoda created SAVEDIR, then it will delete it as well.)
+(This behavior might change in that if xjoda created SAVEDIR, then it will delete it as well.)